devmc-ee/maze-resolver/README.md

 # 2D Maze Resolver

-Simple app for finding the minimal required steps to walk through a maze.
+A simple app for finding the minimal required steps to walk through a maze, and shows the optimal routes on the maze.
 Built with php (7.4+) and Vanilla js.

 ## How to use